Pikes Peak Athletics is currently welcoming new members to all groups! Whether you are new to the sport or a seasoned veteran we have a group for you.

 Swim Team Try Outs

-Pikes Peak Athletics welcomes you to come try out the team with a complimentary one week trial which gives your swimmer a chance to train with the appropriate group, meet the coaching staff and see what PPA is all about.
+Pikes Peak Athletics welcomes you to try the team with a complimentary one week trial which gives your swimmer a chance to train with the appropriate group, meet the coaching staff, and see what PPA is all about.
+Please call (719) 400-7450 or email email@example.com to setup an evaluation for best group placement.

 - BASE CAMP

-Base Camp is the best way to help your swimmer transition from swim lessons to formalized swim team.
-One of the toughest transitions in swimming is making the leap from lessons to team; the Pikes Peak Athletics Base Camp bridges this gap by teaching proper swim team technique and etiquette while gradually building the endurance needed to be on a swim team.
+Base Camp is the best way to help your swimmer transition from swim lessons to our formalized swim team.
+One of the toughest transitions in swimming is making the leap from lessons to team; the Pikes Peak Athletics Base Camp bridges this gap by introducing proper swim team technique and etiquette while gradually building the endurance needed to be on a swim team.
 The goal of this class is to provide a positive learning environment for early swimmers who have an interest in swim team but aren’t sure if they are ready for the full commitment of a swim team or need additional help with their endurance and technique.
-Great opportunity for swimmers to get in the water with a Pikes Peak Athletics coach and a small group of other new swimmers while learning the basics of swimming on a team.

-- Participants have the option of attending once or twice per week
+- Participants have the option of attending one to five times per week (price per day).

 - Classes follow rolling sessions.
 Once enrolled in a class, swimmer’s spot will be guaranteed (pre-enrolled) into the coming months until swimmer moves up in level, wants to move time, or wants to withdraw from class.